ShayONeill/Web-Application-Development-Project/README.md

-To launch the app, please write node server.js
+To launch the app, please write npm start then access it by writing: http://yoururl.com:8080 (Replace your url with your domain name).